 The buttes and surrounding landscape are considered sacred by many of the region’s Native American Tribes.
 Around 13,000 years ago began inhabiting the Cedar Mesa area which now makes up part of Bears Ears National Monument.
 Other tribes of ancient people, like the Puebloans, eventually moved into the area around 2000 years ago.
 Evidence of these ancient people and their culture are evident in the artifacts and cliff dwellings they left behind.

 President Barack Obama officially declared Bears Ears as a designated national monument on December 28, 2016.
 The original designated area was much larger than it is today.
 On December 4, 2017, President Donald Trump signed an executive order to adjust the Bears Ears National Monument border.
 The current national monument area includes two distinct units—The Indian Creek Unit and the Shash Jaa Unit.

-The Shash Jaa Unit of Bears Ears National Monument covers 142,337 acres of red rock that encompasses fascinating geological features.
-This area is collectively a part of the Trail of the Ancients Scenic Byway and multiple hiking trails in this area showcase remnants of incredible cliff dwellings built of stone and adobe mortar in the sides of the mesas, mountains and alcoves.
-Butler Wash Ruins, Mule Canyon and Arch canyon are stopping points for hiking and exploration opportunities.
+The Shash Jaa Unit of Bears Ears National Monument covers 142,337 acres of red rock that encompasses some fascinating geological features.
+This area is collectively a part of the Trail of the Ancients Scenic Byway.
+Multiple hiking trails in this area showcase remnants of incredible cliff dwellings of stone and adobe mortar built into the sides of the mesas, mountains and alcoves.
+Butler Wash Ruins, Mule Canyon and Arch Canyon are stopping points for hiking and exploration opportunities.

 Location: 660 W 400 N, Blanding